-NRPA supports the reauthorization with full and permanent funding for the LWCF and legislative efforts which would require a minimum of 40% of the annual LWCF appropriations allocated to the State Assistance Program.
-LWCF expired on September 30, 2015.
+NRPA supports full and permanent funding for the LWCF and legislative efforts which would require a minimum of 40% of the annual LWCF appropriations allocated to the State Assistance Program.

 NCLI would amend the Elementary and Secondary Education Act (No Child Left Behind).
 It would strengthen and expand environmental education in classrooms by providing funds to encourage partnerships between school districts and parks, as well as other community based organizations.